orlandoocosta/aws-stepfunctions/Readme.md

 - Create a new file with the Step Funciton worflow.
 To create a lambda task, use the following arn `arn:aws:lambda:<region>:123456789012:<function_name>`

-- Create a new file like where it's needed to define `LAMBDA_ENDPOINT=http://host.docker.internal:3001`(eg: aws-stepfunctions-local-credentials.txt) This is needed to run the `docker amazon/aws-stepfunctions-local command`
+- Create a new file where it's needed to define `LAMBDA_ENDPOINT=http://host.docker.internal:3001`(eg: aws-stepfunctions-local-credentials.txt).
+This is needed to run the `docker amazon/aws-stepfunctions-local command`

 - Each lambda function need to the define in the `template.yaml` file